 The Advanced tab in the Data Transformations Properties dialog box lets us increase control over how DTS performs the transformations.
 For our example, we'll use the default settings.

 Next, we'll add a connection to the Northwind database and a Transform Data task that will move the data from Northwind's Employee table to HRMart's Employee table.
 We follow the same steps as we did with the pubs to HRMart transformations.
 Listing 2 details the SQL query you can use to extract data from the Northwind database.
-And Listing 3, page 43, shows the VB Script you can use to define the Northwind data into HRMart data transformations.
+And Listing 3 shows the VB Script you can use to define the Northwind data into HRMart data transformations.

 We now face the problem of coordinating the data refresh.
 We want to schedule a refresh of the HRMart data each week.
 To complete this assignment, we need to add an Execute SQL Task to our package to purge the HRMart Employee table.
 We can add an Execute SQL Task to the design sheet by dragging it from the Tasks toolbar; right-clicking in the design window, and selecting Add Task; or selecting Tasks, Add Tasks.